servicetitan/Stl.Fusion/README.md

 - All of this happens in **[real-time](https://en.wikipedia.org/wiki/Real-time_computing)**;
   moreover, local invalidations are synchronous, so typically they complete in microseconds.
 - **[Distributed](https://en.wikipedia.org/wiki/Distributed_computing)**
-  part means that Fusion allows you to create *invalidation-aware remote clients* for functions like `GetUser`.
-  They act like "normal" RPC clients, but:
+  part indicates that Fusion can generate *invalidation-aware remote clients* for any of such functions.
+They act almost like "normal" RPC clients, but:
   - Since they know when a result of any call becomes invalidated (i.e. has to be recomputed),
   - they resolve a majority of calls from a local cache.
   - Moreover, such clients behave like other Fusion functions,